inrhythm/Open-Source-Resources/README.md

  - Don't leave TODOs in the code, ever.
 Represent TODO items as tickets on the project kanban board.
  - Don't put console logs in your code...except inside your logger module.
 Think about logging systematically than random output.
  - The clean code manual was written for OOP.
 Keep in mind JS is strongest when written in a terse, functional style.
 There was a significant controversy years ago that ES6 classes would lead JS engineers in the wrong direction with their code style.
 After seeing ES6 mature and its usage spread, I have to agree.

-## Style Guide

-[We use the AirBnb style guide](https://github.com/airbnb/javascript).
-Would recommended actually reading through a bit of it - they provide explanations for their various rules.
-The explanations reveal an astounding attention to detail and care for craft that we should all emulate.